cronvel/terminal-kit/documentation.md

 * requestCursorLocation(): request the cursor location, a 'terminal' event will be fired when available
 * requestScreenSize(): request for screen size, a 'terminal' event will be fired when available (rarely useful, most of time this event is fired on resize)
 * applicationKeypad(): should allow keypad to send different code than 0..9 keys, not widely supported
-* grabInput(options): turn input grabbing on, keyboard entry will not be echoed, every input will generate an event

 ## Internal input/output (do not use directly, use grabInput() instead)